 Thoothukudi Tamil Nadu, India Travel Guide

 Thoothukudi cuisine is an integral part of the broader South Tamil Nadu culinary tradition.
-Its personality is heavily shaped by its status as a port city and a historical hub for pearl diving and fishing.
+Its personality is heavily shaped by its status as a trading port city and a historical hub for pearl diving and fishing.

 In many traditional and budget eateries, meals come on fresh banana leaves.
 This is a traditional and eco-friendly practice.